-- 1 Unscrew the magazine cap and remove it. - 2 Remove the forearm by sliding it forward off the magazine tube. - 3 For cleaning, remove the barrel, gas piston, sleeve bar and sleeve bar spring by sliding them forward off the magazine tube.
-See "Cleaning and Maintenance Suggestions" on pages 35-39 for cleaning procedures.
+3 For cleaning, remove the barrel and gas system by sliding them forward and off the magazine tube.
+See "Cleaning and Maintenance Suggestions" on pages 38-41 for cleaning procedures.
+For storage, remove the barrel and reinstall the forearm over the

-If you are disassembling for storage, return the sleeve bar spring, sleeve bar and piston onto the magazine tube.
-Reinstall the forearm over the magazine tube and screw on the magazine cap.
+For storage, remove the barrel and reinstall the forearm over the magazine tube.
 You will then have two compact units: the barrel, and the action with stock and forearm.

+NOTICE!
 AFTER THE BARREL HAS BEEN REMOVED, LEAVE THE BOLT IN THE REARWARD POSITION.
-DO NOT PRESS THE CARRIER RELEASE BUTTON.
+DO NOT PRESS THE BOLT RELEASE BUTTON.
 IF THE BOLT IS RELEASED FORWARD WITH THE BARREL REMOVED, THE OPERATING HANDLE WILL STRIKE THE RECEIVER, CAUSING DAMAGE.